shataragh/softether-sandbox/README.md

 # 🛡️ SoftEther VPN Lab in GitHub Codespaces

 This project sets up a fully functional SoftEther VPN server inside GitHub Codespaces — complete with build-from-source, user creation, and optional stealth tunneling.
-To access "localhost:5555", you need an administrator password.
-For this purpose, ask Sirvan for this at this address "https://www.linkedin.com/in/sir1/"
+To access `localhost:5555`, you need an administrator password.
+For this purpose, ask Sirvan via this address "https://www.linkedin.com/in/sir1/"

 ## 📦 Features